-= untar_data(URLs.MNIST_TINY)
+path = untar_data(URLs.MNIST_TINY)

-For most data source creation we need functions to get a list of items, split them in to train/valid sets, and label them. fastai provides functions to make each of these steps easy (especially when combined with fastai.data.blocks
+For most data source creation we need functions to get a list of items, split them in to train/valid sets, and label them. fastai provides functions to make each of these steps easy (especially when combined with fastai.data.blocks).

 First we’ll look at functions that get a list of items (generally file names).

-We’ll use tiny MNIST (a subset of MNIST with just two classes, 7
+We’ll use tiny MNIST (a subset of MNIST with just two classes, 7s and 3s) for our examples/tests throughout this page.

 (#2) [Path('/Users/jhoward/.fastai/data/mnist_tiny/train/7'),Path('/Users/jhoward/.fastai/data/mnist_tiny/train/3')]